-All primary students will be invited for an intake.
-For children entering Group 1 and Group 2 the intake is in the form of a play morning or afternoon.
+For children entering Group 1, Group 2 and Group 3, the intake is in the form of a play morning or afternoon.
 This play session provides children the opportunity to interact with their peers and the teaching team in a new learning environment.
-It is through this play session that children are introduced to some of the daily routines and expectations in order to prepare them for their first day.
-Additionally, this session aids the team in determining if a child would benefit from any additional support in order to best prepare them for their start at the AICS
+It is through this play session that children are introduced to some of our daily routines and expectations in order to prepare them for their first day.
+Through this play session our team can see if a child would benefit from any additional support in order to best prepare them for their start in our school.